andrewcooke/bnum/README.md

 set of choices is analogous to a local maximum in the "design space".
 I think you could characterise the Enum design as one driven by the idea that enumerations are natural numbers (perhaps reflecting a C or Java influence).
-In contrast, I started from the idea that the simplest enumerations are distinct names.
+In contrast, I started from the idea that the simplest enumeration is a set of names.

 That basic difference, plus a general desire for consistency, probably explains almost all changes.
 Evidence for this, I think, can be seen in